maxitg/SetReplace/README.md

 ## WolframModel and WolframModelEvolutionObject

-`WolframModel` is the main function of the package, and provides tools for the generation and analysis of set substitution systems.
-It can compute many different properties of the evolution, and has many different options, which are described in the corresponding subsections.
+`WolframModel` is the primary function of the package, and provides tools for the generation and analysis of set substitution systems.
+It can compute many different properties of the evolution and has many different options, which we describe in the corresponding subsections.

 The most basic way to call it however is this:
 ```